eyar1234/tourist-attractions/README.md

 and show how to do the following:

 - create a custom web server with using HTTPRouter
-- create a simple REST API thet made from google places API
+- create a simple REST API thet made from google

 ## start